 Academic Appeal form (Appendix A), to the Head of Registry Services of St Mary’s University within ten (10) working days of the dispatch of the result(s) being appealed against.
 Students should submit their Academic Appeal form to the Registry (email@example.com) via email or Recorded Delivery post only, in order to ensure safe receipt.
 Academic Appeals lodged up to three months after deadline will only be considered in exceptional circumstances.
 Evidence as to the justifiable cause for such a delay in submitting your Academic Appeal must be provided in writing to the Registry.
 The decision as to whether or not to accept your late submission rests with the Head of Registry Services.

-2.2.4 In the case of an Academic Appeal under 2.1.1 above, the Head of Registry Services in their capacity as the Chair of the Extenuating Circumstances Board shall determine whether the alleged grounds satisfy St Mary’s University “Guidelines for Extenuating Circumstances”.
-Where there are fully evidenced Extenuating Circumstances which satisfy ground 2.1.1 a recommendation will be made to the Chair of the appropriate University Examination Board that the decision be rescinded.
+2.2.4 In the case of an Academic Appeal under 2.1.1 above, the Head of Registry Services, in their capacity as the Chair of the Extenuating Circumstances Board shall determine whether the alleged grounds satisfy St Mary’s University “Guidelines for Extenuating Circumstances”.
+Where there are fully evidenced Extenuating Circumstances which satisfy ground 2.1.1, a recommendation will be made to the Chair of the appropriate University Examination Board that the decision be rescinded.
 Where there are no valid Extenuating Circumstances, the Academic Appeal shall be dismissed.
-In the case of an Academic Appeal against a decision made by the Extenuating Circumstances Board, the Pro Vice-Chancellor - Academic Strategy will determine whether the alleged grounds satisfy St Mary’s University “Guidelines for Extenuating Circumstances”.
+In the case of an Academic Appeal against a decision made by the Extenuating Circumstances Board, the Provost shall determine whether the alleged grounds satisfy St Mary’s University “Guidelines for Extenuating Circumstances”.

 2.3 Timescales for the Academic Appeals Procedure